-You may choose to roll over money into the 401(k) Retirement Plan from another eligible retirement plan.
+You may choose to roll over money into the 401(k) Savings Plan from another eligible retirement plan.
 (See "Eligibility" for information on eligibility rules.)
-LANS doesn't match rollover contributions, but they'll be deposited into your rollover account, and you may invest them on a tax-favored basis just as you do other contributions.
+Rollover contributions are deposited into your rollover account, and you may invest them on a tax-favored basis just as you do other contributions.